NashTech-Labs/ado.docker.push/README.md

-# ADO Pipeline Template for Docker Login
+# ADO Pipeline Template for Docker Build

 This template contains an Azure pipeline that can be extended to build an image from a docker file under different Azure pipelines.